nuitrcs/AI_Week_RAG/README.md

 pip install ollama
 ```

-### Anaconda Navigator

-I will show how to create an environment using the Anaconda Navigator :-) We will need:
-- jupyter
-- pandas
-- transformers
-- sentence-transformers
-- datasets
-- faiss-cpu

 ### uv / pyenv / etc.

 If you are using another environment management tool, I'll let you figure it out yourself.
 For example, if you have `uv` this is quite straightforward, once you clone the repo, on the repo's root directory in the terminal you have to do: